Participant Projects: 2014

 16 of New Zealand's top secondary school science researchers and technology students have been selected for the 2014 Realise the Dream event.
 These students were selected from 32 nominations and underwent a two stage rigorous judging procedure.

-Realise the Dream will begin in Auckland on Sunday 8 December and finish in Wellington on Saturday 14 December.
-During that time they will be hosted by various science research organisations including the Liggins Institute Auckland and Fisher & Paykel Healthcare The participants will then travel together by coach and go to Huntly where they will be hosted by Genesis Energy for the day and then onto Hamilton where they will be hosted by DairyNZ.
-From there it is overnight in Palmerston North where AgResearch have a range of activities planned for the participants.
-On the 12th they travel to Wellington where they are spending time at NIWA.
+Realise the Dream will begin in Auckland on Saturday 6 December and finish in Wellington on Saturday 13 December.
+During that time they will be hosted by various science research organisations including the Liggins Institute Auckland, the Photon Factory and Fisher & Paykel Healthcare The participants will then travel together by coach and go to Huntly where they will be hosted by Genesis Energy for the day and then onto Hamilton where they will be hosted by DairyNZ.
+From there it is on to Wellington to a range of activities planned for the participants.
 This event culminates in an award/cocktail function on Friday at Government House.

 Students who have been selected from New Zealand are:

 Alex swims and catches eels in the Waiaruhe and Waitangi Rivers.
 The Waiaruhe River is very close to where Alex lives and when it rains heavily it sometimes means that her family’s land is flooded and also her neighbour’s property can also be flooded.

 Her main concerns when it rains heavily are flooding and sediment pollution especially sediment that reaches the Bay of Islands where she likes to go diving.